lowcodeunit/public-web-blog/docs/getting-started/connecting-your-first-device.md

 Here is a breif explanation of our best practice schema, and how you can use it:

 - **DeviceID, DeviceType, Version**<br />
-Other than the fact that these values should be strings, they are under your control.
-The Device ID is required, while the other two are optional (though recommended to properly work with your historic data).
+These values are under your control and should be strings.
+The Device ID is required and we recommend you use the Device Name from the device you created (though not required).
+The DeviceType and Version are optional, though recommended to properly work with your historic data.
 - **Timestamp**<br />
 To properly sequence the messages you send from device to cloud, a timestamp is required.
 It should be in the ______ format as shown in the example below.
 - **DeviceData**<br />